An Efficient Algorithm for Vertex Enumeration of Arrangement: Systematic Experiments

 \textbf{Random arrangement}.
-By taking random integers as coefficients of arrangements, a total of 25 cases are generated by varying from $\mathbb{R}^2$ to $\mathbb{R}^6$ and from 7 to 15 hyperplanes.
+By taking random integers as coefficients of arrangements, a total of 25 cases are generated by varying from $\mathbb{R}^2$ to $\mathbb{R}^6$ and from 8 to 16 hyperplanes.
 Each case has five runs to ensure the reliability of the results.
 Table \ref{table:ave-ver} displays the average number of vertices found by three algorithms.
 Table \ref{table:ave-ti} shows the average computation time.

-For each case, we set 5000 seconds as the critical value.
-If the time in a case exceeds this value, we denote it as $>5000$.
-The algorithm falls into a cycle in processing all examples when using Avis and Fukuda's method.
+Both the \texttt{Enhanced AF} algorithm and ours improve \texttt{Moss} method, Avis and Fukuda's method significantly.
+One highlight is that reversing the Zero rule is much better than reversing the Criss-Cross rule in the \texttt{Enhanced AF}.